01 Getting Started

 For the below steps, the previously configured condition for the table will be edited.

-1. In the Power Table settings menu; select the conditions tab and click Configure Conditions.
+1. Select the Conditions tab in the Power Table settings menu and click Configure Conditions.
 The Set Conditions screen opens.
 Delete the existing Table Interactivity node.

 delete node from set conditions